Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: Background and Related Work

 \section{Background and Related Work}

-\pa{Security Concerns of LLM-Generated Code.} Ensuring program security remains a challenge in both industry and academia.
-While LLMs have demonstrated significant potential in automating code generation, they are often trained on unsanitized datasets from open-source repositories, which can result in the generation of insecure code.
+\pa{Security Concerns of LLM-Generated Code.} While LLMs show promise in automating code generation, their training on unsanitized open-source data often leads to insecure code.
 Figure~\ref{fig:example_vul_gen} shows an example of vulnerable code generated by CodeLlama-7B.
-This vulnerable code (lines 10 and 11) demonstrates a CWE-78 (`OS Command Injection'). `username' comes directly from `argv[1]', which is not sanitized or validated.
+This vulnerable code (line 8) demonstrates a CWE-78 (`OS Command Injection'). `username' comes directly from `argv[1]', which is not sanitized or validated.
 An attacker could inject arbitrary commands by passing a specially crafted username as input.

 Several studies~\citep{sandoval2023lost,siddiq2023generate,gong2024well,tihanyi2025secure,fu2023security,mohsin2024can} have investigated the security vulnerabilities present in LLM-generated code.
 Pearce et al.~\citep{pearce2022asleep} evaluated GitHub Copilot, which is built on the OpenAI Codex model, and reported that approximately 40\% of the generated code contained security vulnerabilities.
 These vulnerabilities are systematically classified under the Common Weakness Enumeration (CWE)~\citep{CWE}, a widely adopted category system for security vulnerabilities.
 Khoury et al.~\citep{khoury2023secure} examined ChatGPT in security-critical coding scenarios, discovering that the model produced insecure code in 16 cases, with only 7 cases corrected after iterative interaction with the model.
 Similarly, Perry et al.~\citep{perry2023users} observed that developers relying on AI-assisted tools are more likely to introduce security vulnerabilities.